 First, check and see if any of the other problems listed above apply.
 Running too slow?
 Off balance?
-Check and make sure the fan isn't operating in reverse (for most fans, clockwise, see 'reversing section').
+Check and make sure the fan isn’t operating in reverse (for most fans, clockwise, see ‘reversing section’).
 Another, less likely, option is that the blades became bent or warped without actually putting the fan out of balance.
 If they became pitched too steeply that would also slow the fan, see above.
 But if the blades became warped or bent to a shallower pitch, that would not decrease the motor speed but would decrease the airflow.
-Observe the fan from the side to see if the blades are still pitched noticably.
+Observe the fan from the side to see if the blades are still pitched noticeably.
 If not, reference the balancing section for bending them back into place.

-Lastly, you might just have a cheap fan that doesnt move a lot of air.
+Lastly, you might just have a cheap fan that doesn’t move a lot of air.
 Peruse this site, and buy a new one!

 For more questions related to ceiling fans, please see our general ceiling fan FAQ page.